nickp60/plentyofbugs/README.md

 3. *optional* Subset number of complete genomes
 4. Download reference genomes
 5. Indexes/sketches genomes
-6. Calculate the distance/ANI of the mini assembly to the database of reference strains
+6. Calculate the Mash distance/ANI of the mini assembly to the database of reference strains
 7. Report the closest reference genome and the distance/ANI